So you’re creating some of the best content you’ve ever created for your blog.

 In which case, how can you tell which pieces of your blog content is working to convert, and which aren’t?

-Most websites don't have a traffic problem, however every website has a conversion problem.Click To Tweet
+Most websites don't have a traffic problem, however, every website has a conversion problem.Click To Tweet

 According to Bryan Eisenberg, most websites don’t have a traffic problem, though every website has a conversion problem (Source).

 With that thought in mind, here’s the deal peeps:

 You just need to figure out what kind of content you need to create more of, in order to boost your conversions, and here’s how you can do that.

-So how valuable is having this kind of data available at your disposal?
+How valuable is having this kind of data available at your disposal?

 Extremely valuable and a HUGE time saver as well.

-Step Two: Create your killer content strategy plan.
+Step Two: Create your killer content strategy plan

-Now that you’re armed with the knowledge of which types of content you need to create more of, in order to increase conversions and leads, you can set about creating your killer content strategy plan for the next 3 months, or for what ever length of time you want!
+Now that you’re armed with the knowledge of which types of content you need to create more of in order to increase conversions and leads, you can set about creating your killer content strategy plan for the next 3 months, or for what ever length of time you want.

+#1.
 CoSchedule Content Marketing Editorial Calendar

 To add blog posts for instance you can connect your CoShedule calendar with the dedicated WordPress plugin that’s available.

+#2.
 WordPress Editorial Calendar Plugin

 You can also view unscheduled posts.
 See image below.

-You can read this post for tips and advice on creating compelling blog content if you feel the need to.
+You can read this post for tips and advice on creating compelling blog content if you need to learn this.

 #1.
-Create a heart-stomping headline title.
+Create a heart-stomping headline title

 Let’s start with the headline title, it really has to be compelling enough to both catch the attention of your readers, and let them know what your article is about.

 Keep it relatively short, easy to scan over and simple to understand by a wide audience.

 Check out these awesome tools to help you craft the perfect headline title:

 #2.
-Add a thought provoking image or two.
+Add a thought provoking image or two

 #3.
-Power up your post with action words.
+Power up your post with action words

 What the heck is a content upgrade?
 You might be wondering right now.